Envirometer for hospitals

 This page shows the environmental impact of the average hospital based on Envirometer graphs and key figures.

 The pie chart shows how the environmental impact is distributed in the average hospital.
-Business transport, visitor transport and goods transport were not included, as too few hospitals register this data.
+Visitor transport was not included, as too few hospitals register this data.

-Electricity has the biggest environmental impact for hospitals.
-Heating and commuting are both about a quarter of the environmental impact.
-Then followes waste (commercial plus dangerous).
-Water, wastewater, emissions and office paper were minor contributing factors.
+Electricity consumption has the biggest environmental impact in hospitals.
+Heating and commuting contribute a little less than a quarter of the total environmental impact.
+Waste (commercial and dangerous) follows.
+Water, wastewater, emissions, office paper and other transportation activities make up the rest and are minor contributing factors.

 Hospitals monitor their environmental performance on the basis of various key figures per employee (fte), bed or, for example, m2 floor area.
 Below are the average and best scores of a few key figures.